Peace in everyday family life

 Train body awareness

-Give yourself attention: Pause briefly, tune into yourself and ask:
+Give yourself attention: Pause briefly, turn inward, and ask yourself:

 • How am I feeling right now?

-This mindful self-awareness helps to detect physical discomfort early and to perceive needs and feelings.
-It is also important in dealing with your son or daughter to name feelings and their reasons and to give them space to find solutions for difficult situations.
-This type of body scan can be integrated into the daily routine as desired – while waiting at the red light, the supermarket checkout, in conversation, or while playing with your child in the afternoon or evening.
+This mindful self-awareness helps to recognize physical discomfort early and to perceive needs and feelings.
+It is also important in dealing with your son or daughter to name feelings and their causes and to give them space in order to find solutions for difficult situations.
+This kind of body scan can be incorporated at any time during the day – while waiting at a red light, at the checkout, in conversation, or while playing with your child in the afternoon or evening.

 So ask yourself:

-• Is my child currently noticeably fidgety and in need of movement to play and let off steam?
+• Is my child currently noticeably restless and in need of movement to play and let off steam?

-• Is it overstimulated and should it play in a quiet place instead of rampaging?
+• Is it overstimulated and should it play in a quiet place instead of romping about?

 • Is it hungry or thirsty?